andersberliner/smelling_sepsis/README.md

 git clone https://github.com/andersberliner/smelling_sepsis.git
 ```

-Most of the packages I used are familiar and available in standard conda installations (numpy, scipy, pandas).
-When working with Amazon EC2, however, I found that to utilize the multiprocessing capabilities of sklearns models, an upgrade is often required.
+Most of the packages I used are familiar and available in standard conda installations (`numpy`, `scipy`, `pandas`).
+When working with Amazon EC2, however, I found that to utilize the multiprocessing capabilities of sklearn's models, an upgrade is often required.
 I recommend updating scikit-learn before trying to use the code for your use case.

 ```bash
 pip install -U scikit-learn
 ```

-Most other modules also available via pip, like seaborn for plotting extensions and pympler for memory diagnostics, should be easy to get.
+Most other modules are also available via pip, like `seaborn` for plotting extensions and `pympler` for memory diagnostics, should be easy to get.
 For unbalanced datasets, I used the work of [F. Nogueira and G. Lemaitre](https://github.com/glemaitre/UnbalancedDataset).
 You will need to clone the code from the repo and install.

 ```bash
 git clone https://github.com/fmfn/UnbalancedDataset.git